Admin Login for 192.168.o.1 or 192168o1 Routers

 Can I change the default address?

 192.168.o.1 is an IP address taken to be default set for a certain breed of home broadband routers.
 Mostly, D-Link and Netgear router models have 192.168.o.1 set as a default IP address.
 ‘Default’ has pretty loose connotations when used to describe the nature of this address.
 This means that the address of 192.168.o.1 is associated with the equipment at the factory of the manufacturer.
 However, any user can later change this IP address by making use of the network router’s administration panel.
 This private IPv4 network address can serve the purpose of establishing the default gateway on home routers.
 The procedure for this is pretty simple and easy to understand.
-An address of 192.168.0.1 is pointed to http://192.168.0.1 through the web browser and in this sense, access is gained to the administrative console on routers with this default set IP address.
+An address of 192.168.0.1 is pointed to https://192.168.0.1 through the web browser and in this sense, access is gained to the administrative console on routers with this default set IP address.
 Network administrators often need to access the administrative settings and tweak them for either changing the network characteristics or troubleshooting any problems with the network.
 Using simple and readily available programs like Mozilla Firefox and Internet Explorer, one can easily access this administration panel.
 System administrators of network are generally seen accessing the control panel through this channel.
 However, even any other network user can employ this simple method of accessing the panel.
 One can either refer to the list of standard usernames and passwords or request for the same from the manufacturer of the broadband router.

 Although D-Link and Netgear are known to use 192.168.o.1 as the default IP address with their routers, this address, or any other comparable private address corresponding to the IPv4 class of addresses can be used by other brands of routers also.
 Any computer or any local network can also employ this address.
 People involved with the use of routers are generally very familiar with this address.
 Also, the procedure of setting up a LAN (Local Area Network) is bound to involve interaction of the network engineer with this address.
 192.168.0.1 is among the most commonly used addresses of IPv4 class for network administrators.